Answer all the questions

 Topic: Dramatic Techniques

-⭐ A soliloquy is a speech where a character talks to themselves, revealing their inner thoughts and feelings.
-Jonsey's speech "How does anyone keep faith with himself in such an ill made place?" suggests he is speaking to himself, making it a soliloquy.
+A soliloquy is a speech where a character talks to themselves, sharing their personal thoughts and feelings.
+In Jonsey's speech, "How does anyone keep faith with himself in such an ill-made place?" he seems to be speaking to himself, which makes it a soliloquy.

 Explanation: